-This article introduces the highlights of UNMS v1 with integrated CRM module.
+This article introduces the highlights of UNMS v1 with an integrated CRM module.

-NOTES & REQUIREMENTS: This article applies to UNMS 1.0.0 with integrated CRM module.
+NOTES & REQUIREMENTS: This article applies to UNMS 1.0.0 with an integrated CRM module.

 Table of Contents

 - UNMS v1 Highlights

 - New Network and CRM Modules in UNMS

 - Fast, automatic and seamless Traffic Shaping and Suspension: everything is managed by UNMS (no need to configure any Firewall, NAT or QoS rules manually anymore).